Adapter Configuration

 Applies to

 EsBuildAdapterConfig is the esbuild-specific extension point.
 You pass it as adapterConfig on runEsBuildBuilder (or directly into createEsBuildAdapter).
-Four fields — all optional except plugins — control extra esbuild plugins, entry-point rewriting, export compensation, and custom file loaders.
+Four fields — all optional except plugins — control extra esbuild plugins, framework presets, entry-point rewriting, and custom file loaders.

 Shape